unt-libraries/django-citeit/README.md

        $ ./manage.py migrate
    ```

-5. Create a superuser so you can log into the admin interface and add/remove/modify subjects:
+5. Create a superuser so you can log into the admin interface
    ```sh
        $ ./manage.py createsuperuser
    ```